Shiba Inu Puppy Cam: Litters

-A new black-and-tan female pup was added to the household at the end of September 2016 and given the name of Minori with the call name of "Nori".
+A black-and-tan female pup was added to the household at the end of September 2016 and given the name of Minori with the call name of "Nori".
 It is believed that this female will enter the AKC dog show circuit and possibly be the couple's new foundation girl moving forward once all appropriate health tests have been verified.
-By August of 2018 all required OFA health tests were performed and Nori was given an Excellent rating and a CHIC number.
+By August 2018 all required OFA health tests were performed and Nori was given an Excellent rating and a CHIC number.
 After Nori's third litter of pups (G, H, and I-Teams) she was spayed and now lives out her happy life with her new forever family.